ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-word.md

 	.then( ... )
 	.catch( ... );
 ```
-## Known issues

-Sometimes if the document pasted contains both images and styled text (e.g. headers), it may happen that the images are not pasted properly.
-This was noted on certain macOS configurations and should not cause problems for Windows, however.
-Refer to [this GitHub issue](https://github.com/ckeditor/ckeditor5/issues/2493#issuecomment-749507634) for more details.

 ## Support for other applications

 At the current stage, the focus of the `@ckeditor/ckeditor5-paste-from-office` package is on supporting content that comes from Microsoft Word and {@link features/paste-from-google-docs Google Docs}.
 However, it does not mean that pasting from other similar applications (such as Microsoft Excel) is not supported.